 Our philosophy is to include multiple, age-appropriate skills within each class project.
 Most projects end with a finished piece of art ready for display.

 In addition to formal art instruction, art is often integrated in the other subject areas; science and technical drawings; art history; geography and map making.
 During the last few weeks of school, Upper School students have an opportunity to learn a variety of other skills, which may include scenery painting, batik, felting, woodworking, knitting, weaving, photography, film-making, jewelry making and quilting.
-We encourage all aspects of creativity as it supports the development of the community, the class and the individual.
+We encourage all aspects of creativity as it supports the development of the community, the class, and the individual.

 Lower School students participate in the Handwork program to develop fine motor skills, which also stimulate brain development.
 Students are encouraged to develop confidence, concentration, and patience in learning new tasks, and to feel a sense of pride in their completed projects.
-In the early grades, students begin with simple projects, which may include finger knitting, felting, weaving and simple hand sewing.
-Children then progressively build on the skills they've learned, working on more advanced knitting, crocheting and weaving projects. eventually exploring more detailed sewing such as embroidery, cross-stitch and quilting.
+In the early grades, students begin with simple projects, which may include finger knitting, felting, weaving, and simple hand sewing.
+Children then progressively build on the skills they've learned, working on more advanced knitting, crocheting and weaving projects, eventually exploring more detailed sewing such as embroidery, cross-stitch, and quilting.

-Performance is an integral component of The Well School experience.
 Students engage in the preparation and practice required to perform before an audience.
 Through this process students develop poise and confidence, and get to experience the joy of performing for an audience of loving and appreciative community members and friends.

-All Lower School classes perform one play each year, while Upper School classes stage two full-length productions, usually one musical and one Shakespearean.
+All Lower School classes perform one play each year, while Upper School classes stage two full-length productions, usually one musical and one play.
 Students have the opportunity to learn all aspects of theater production.
 Past productions have included, but are not limited to, the following works:

 C.S.
 Lewis’ The Lion, the Witch, and the Wardrobe